Grace of Monaco

 The Grace of Monaco project was introduced to distributors at the 2012 Cannes Film Festival for pre-sales by Inferno (later rebranded as Lotus Entertainment).
 With the attachment of Nicole Kidman, director Olivier Dahan and a highly regarded screenplay that was on the Black List, nearly all global markets were sold out by the end of the festival and Grace of Monaco was expected to be a major prestige picture with awards potential.

-YRF Entertainment organized the complicated financing on the $35 million budgeted picture and the company co-financed with Stone Angels.
+The budget for Grace of Monaco was $35 million and YRF Entertainment organized the complicated financing on the picture and the company co-financed with Stone Angels.
 Additional production coin came from uMedia, Silver Reel, Canal+, TF1, Lucky Red and Od Shots.
 Strong pre-sales mitigated much of the risk to the investors.
 Filming began in October 2012 and a sizzle reel was brought to the European Film Market in Berlin in Feb 2013.
 After viewing the footage, The Weinstein Co began negotiations for US rights, which were repped by CAA.
 TWC closed the deal in March for $5M with a $10M P&A commitment for at least an 800 theater release.
 Grace of Monaco was immediately dated for a limited awards bow on December 27, 2013 and just as the movie was shaping up to be the big Oscar bait movie of 2013, problems began to brew from Harvey Weinstein.

 With the drama between the filmmakers and The Weinstein Co playing out in the public sphere, the financiers decided to incorporate some of Weinstein’s suggestions and dubbed the new version “the French version.”
 Dahan’s cut was tossed aside.
 Even after changes were made, TWC negotiated a new deal that granted them the right to release their own cut, which was light in tone like a fairy tale.
 The ‘French version” was far more dark and melodramatic.
 For a very brief moment, tensions subsided, but then TWC delayed the movie from its March 2014 release, which disrupted the European rollout.